zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 Many kinds of work have conferences where once a ye ar or perhaps twice a year you can go and learn more about your particular are a.
 It might be a business conference.
 It might be an academic conference with  university professors.
 It might be a conference for people who work in the go vernment.
 There are conferences all over the United States – all over t he world – for lots of different kinds of interests and activities.
 In fact, in most  cities in the United States – in most big cities in the United States – you will fin d “conference centers.”
 These are places that are built especially for these kind s of large group meetings.

-Kelly says, “But those are [the only] things that m ake this job bearable.”
+Kelly says, “But those are [the only] things that make this job bearable.”
 “To be bearable” (bearable) means to be tolerable – someth ing that you can put up with.
 Something that is “bearable” is something that is n ot so terrible that you want to quit or stop doing whatever it is you're doing.
 Kel ly says that going to these conferences, for example, is one of the things that  makes her job “bearable.”
 It might not be a very good job, but it's okay because  she can go to these conferences and spend a lot of money.
-That's kind o f how I felt about my university job.
+That's kind of how I felt about my university job.

 Kelly says, “Those perks are part and parcel of wor king for a government agency – at least that's what I used to think.”
 A “perk” ( perk) is a benefit, especially a benefit from working at a certain place from your j ob.
 It might be something like free parking at the building, or you get a free lun ch every day.
 There are companies here in California that give their employ ees lunch for free every day.
 It's one of the perks of the job.
 Of course, they d o that so that people will stay in the building and work more.